Piech misses Porsche AGM, as VW seeks to build bridges

 VW is in transition, looking for a new chairman to replace interim incumbent Berthold Huber, a former IG Metall union boss, while targeting a new structure for the 12-brand group.

-VW, already trying to drive through a multi-billion euro cost cutting program and turn round underperformance overseas, dismissed labour's claim as "idle speculation".
+VW, already trying to drive through a multi-billion euro cost cutting programme and turn round underperformance overseas, dismissed labour's claim as "idle speculation".

 (Editing by Georgina Prodhan and Mark Potter)